sylwiavargas/schedules/mod1-lectures/09-self-class-methods-class-variables/Readme.md

 ## Be able to check what `self` is
 * What is `self`?
     * "`self` is a special variable that points to the object/class that "owns" the currently executing code."
-    * how do we know what `self` is?
-Look where it's placed: if it's placed only inside a method body, `self` will be what you call the method on; if it's placed in the class (e.g. in the method name), `self` will denote the class;
-    * if you want your method to act on the whole class -- name it beginning with `self` (e.g. `self.all`)
-    * if you want your method to act on an instance -- you just need the method name (e.g. `bark`)
 * Let's check what `self` is in the `initialize` method
 * Let's add each new dog to the box of all dogs:
 ```ruby